duydanghuynh/BluetoothKotlin/README.md

 # About this app
   Basic Bluetooth Application written in Kotlin.
-I make this app to learn and try out to work with bluetooth on Android phone.
+I make this app to learn and try out how to work with bluetooth on Android phone.